-Students were invited through the website of Belgrade School of Dental Medicine, and social media.
+Students were invited through the website of the Belgrade School of Dental Medicine, and social media.
 Google Forms was used as the platform to create the online questionnaire and collect data.
 E-mail verification was used to prevent the multiple participation.
 In a short note preceding the questionnaire, students were informed on the research purpose, and that their participation was voluntary and anonymous.
-Completing the questionnaire and submitting of the answers were considered as consent to participate in the survey.
+Completing the questionnaire and submitting of the answers were considered to be the consent to participate in the survey.
 Students were allowed to select multiple answers and write explanations to further clarify their opinions.
 The survey was opened for six weeks.

-Statistical analysis was performed using SPSS 20 (IBM, Armonk, N.Y., USA).
+Statistical analysis was performed using IBM SPSS Statistics 20.0 (IBM, Armonk, N.Y., USA).
 Data were first descriptively analyzed.
-Groups were compared using Fisher's Exact Test with statistical significance p < 0.05.
+The groups were compared using Fisher's exact test, with statistical significance set at p < 0.05.
 In order to account for multiple comparisons, the Bonferroni correction was applied, and statistical significance was determined using a Bonferroni-corrected significance level.

-The study was conducted in accordance with the guidelines of the Declaration of Helsinki and approved by the Ethics Committee (document 36/10).
 The article was written in accordance with the ethical standards of the institutions and the journal.